-- the grades awarded for each of the nine graded judgements, the three key judgement areas and the overall effectiveness judgement. - what the school does well (no more than five points). - what the school needs to do to improve (no more than three points). - whether the school is compliant in every respect. - whether the school has met all areas for improvement from the last inspection.
+- the compliance status of the school, and its implications. - the grades awarded for each of the nine graded judgements, the three key judgement areas and the overall effectiveness judgement. - what the school does well (no more than five points). - what the school needs to do to improve (no more than three points). - whether the school has met all areas for improvement from the last inspection.6